ansko/dpd_tools_cpp/readme.md

 https://github.com/ansko/dpd_tools_cpp

-Some tools for structure creation for DPD calculations.
-C++ used for faster structure composition.
-Maybe, some anlyzers and tools written in python will be added.
+Some tools for structure creation for DPD calculations, written in C++ for the the faster structure composition.

 ## source code

-### isolated.cpp, isolated_parallel.cpp
+### isolated_parallel.cpp

 Create isolated mmt platelet(s) surrounded by modifier in polymer.
-Parallel version splits parallelepipeds into sub-parallelepipeds along axis, their count is nx*ny*nz.
-Though the program works even when nx, ny and nz are notably anisotropic, it is not a good case beacause may lead to a strong orientation of polymers.
+Parallelism is done as split of the parallelepiped cell into sub-parallelepipeds along axes, their count is nx*ny*nz.
+Though the program works even when nx, ny and nz are notably anisotropic, it is not a good case beacause may lead to a strong orientation of polymer chains.

 On my notebook complete threads count:
 4 is ok for 41k atoms (74 to 14 s)